mosaicml/composer/composer/algorithms/fused_layernorm/README.md

 APEX's FusedLayerNorm achieves a substantial speedup over PyTorch by doing a few things:
 1. Instead of a naive implementation, which requires two passes over the input in order to estimate variances, it uses [Welford's Online Algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm) to estimate the variances in a single step, creating a substantive wall-clock speedup.
-2. Instead of requiring multiple CUDA kernel launches, it computes everything in a single kernel launch, improving GPU utilization.
+2. Instead of requiring multiple CUDA kernel launches, it computes everything in a single kernel launch, therefore improving GPU utilization.

 > ✅ Fused LayerNorm Improves Training Speed
 >